Luis-St/License-Header-Manager/README.md

    Header file not found: header.txt
    ```
     - Ensure the header file exists in the specified location
-    - Check the `headerFile` configuration path
+    - Check the `header` configuration path

 2. **Files not being processed**
     - Verify your include/exclude patterns